-All being well, the mentoring relationship will formally begin.
+All being well, the mentoring relationship will formally begin!
 The mentor and mentee will agree on how often they will meet, as well as set their expectations for the relationship.

 7. Conclude relationship:

-This insight allows both the program manager, and the software, to get smarter and know what does and doesn’t work when it comes to mentoring!
+This insight allows both the program manager, and the mentoring software, to get smarter and know what does and doesn’t work when it comes to mentoring!

 8. Measure Success

 Program managers can access an analytics dashboard, tracking insightful data such as:

 how many goals have been set

 skills mentors are offering